ElloTechnology/full-stack-test/README.md

 ___

-The application is fairly simple, so you might not want to use any state management libraries – in this case please make sure your state management is clean and simple.
-As well, we value the use of the latest features of React.
-Make sure to include clear and concise commits while working through the challenge.
+The application is relatively simple, so you may not need to use any state management libraries.
+In this case, please ensure that your state management remains clean and straightforward.
+Additionally, we highly appreciate the utilization of the latest React features.
+Please remember to include clear and concise commits as you progress through the challenge.

 ## You will be evaluated on